Feast of Trumpets: “A day of complete rest for remembering”

 - The coming of the Day of Atonement

 - The future building of the temple

 - The coronation of the King

-See a list of all the Biblical Feasts and their 2014 dates.
+See a list of all the Biblical Feasts and this year’s dates.

 please let me know how to celebrate these awesome days,besides blowing the shoafar.

 September 7, 2014 at 3:10 pm